 Know empirically where your own organisation stands

-Are your leaders capable of leading their own teams in this moment and successfully implementing needed changes?
+Are your leaders capable of leading their own teams at this moment and successfully implementing needed changes?
 Are your top employees more likely to leave than stay?
 Is the company aligned, or do silos threaten to fracture the strategy?

-Rather than guessing at the state of your organisation and your employees’ mindsets, instead, use a comprehensive employee engagement survey to capture the empiric data.
+Rather than guessing at the state of your organisation and your employees’ mindsets, instead, use a comprehensive employee engagement survey to capture the empirical data.
 By doing so, you’ll be able to spot issues before they become problems and understand which areas of the organisation are performing well, and which need some additional attention.